Prostate Cancer: Statistics

 What are the statistics for prostate cancer?

-Prostate cancer is the second leading cause of cancer death in men in the U.S. after lung cancer.
-About 28,000 men will die of prostate cancer in 2015.
+Prostate cancer is the third leading cause of cancer death in men in the U.S. after

 Source: American Cancer Society